The home buying process explained

 The mortgage offer

 Once the lender is happy with your credit record, has confirmed your income and identity, and has received a satisfactory valuation, you will receive a formal Offer of Mortgage in writing.
-A copy will also be sent to your adviser and your solicitor.
+A copy will also be sent to your advisor and your solicitor.
 This will contain all of the terms and conditions and needs to be read thoroughly.
 Once signed and returned, your offer of mortgage is in place and you are ready to exchange contracts.